-Microsoft, Apple, and other operating system developers have kept the hosts file alive in Windows networking which is why it varies very little whether used in Windows, OS X or Linux.
+Microsoft, Apple, and other operating system developers have kept the hosts file around, which is why it varies very little between Windows, macOS, and Linux.
 The syntax stays mostly the same across all platforms.
 Most hosts files will have several entries for loopback.
 We can use that for the basic example for the typical syntax.

 The first part will be the location to redirect the address to, the second part will be the address that you will want to redirect, and the third part is the comment.
 They can be separated by a space, but for ease of reading are typically separated by one or two tabs, or the equivalent amount of spaces.

 127.0.0.1 localhosts #loopback

-Now let’s look at accessing the hosts files in the different operating systems…
+Now let’s look at accessing the hosts files in different operating systems.

-Unfortunately Windows 8 makes it annoying to open apps as administrator — but it’s not too difficult.
-Just search for Notepad, then right-click on Notepad in the search results list, and choose to run it as administrator.
+Just search for Notepad, right-click on Notepad in the search results list, and then choose “Run as Administrator.